anthonygaliamov/MacOS-Catalina-Beta-ISO/README.md

-# Create a MacOS Catalina Beta ISO
+# Create a MacOS Catalina ISO

 #### Introduction

-Create an ISO of MacOS Catalina Beta which can then be used to create a VM using VMware Fusion for Mac.
+Create an ISO of MacOS Catalina which can then be used to create a VM using VMware Fusion for Mac.

 #### Create the ISO Image